Port Forwarding Tutorial

 DHCP and Static IP Addresses:

 Devices connected to your LAN each have a unique private IP address (an IP address not known or understood by the public internet ).
-The devices can either be assigned an IP address which doesn’t change or assigned an IP address automatically via a service in your router called DHCP.
+The devices can either be assigned an IP address that doesn’t change or assigned an IP address automatically via a service in your router called DHCP.
 If the network settings in your webcam are configured for DHCP (sometimes described as “automatic”), your router will assign an IP address to the camera automatically when the webcam is powered up and connected to your network.
-We suggest assigning a static IP address to your camera which is not used by other devices on your LAN.
+We suggest assigning a static IP address to your camera which is not used by other devices on your LAN and is not part of the pool of IP addresses that your router gives out via DHCP.

 Setting up Port Forwarding:

-Once your webcam has an IP Address from your network, verify that you can access the webcam.
+Once your webcam has an IP Address on your network, verify that you can access the webcam.
 From a computer connected to the same LAN, put the IP address of your webcam into a web browser and hit enter.
-The HTML interface for your camera should appear and will typically ask you for username and password information.
-If you get this far, you have successful setup your webcam on your LAN.
+The HTML interface for your camera should appear and will typically ask you for a username and password.
+If you get this far, your webcam is successfully set up on your LAN.

 The next step is configuring your router to forward internet requests to your webcam (port forwarding).
-For the purpose of webcam streaming, HDOnTap requires access to HTTP (web) and RTSP (streaming) ports which are typically 80 for HTTP and 554 for RTSP.
+As noted above, HDOnTap requires access to HTTP (web) and RTSP (streaming) ports which are typically 80 for HTTP and 554 for RTSP.
 Some webcams are configured differently by default and others allow you to change the HTTP port and/or the RTSP port used by the webcam.
 For the purpose of this tutorial, we are going to assume that your webcam uses port 80 and port 554 for HTTP and RTSP respectively.

-Depending on how your network is currently configured, you might have another device setup on your network accepting HTTP requests on port 80.
-For this reason, we suggest using external port 10080 for HTTP requests.
+Depending on how your network is currently configured, you might have another device set up on your network accepting HTTP requests on port 80.
+For this reason, and to improve your network security, we suggest using external port 10080 for HTTP requests.
 In this case, you are essentially configuring your router to forward requests made to port 10080 of the public IP address of your router to port 80 of the private IP address of your webcam.

-To configure port forwarding within your router, put the router IP address into a web browser of a computer on your network and hit enter then enter.
-When asked, enter the username and password to login to the web interface of the router.
-The fort forwarding setup menu is typically found under the advanced menu within the router.
+To configure port forwarding within your router, use a web browser to navigate to the router's private IP address, then enter the username and password to log in to the router's web interface.
+The port forwarding setup menu is typically found under the "advanced" or "firewall" menu within the router.
 Once you have found the port forwarding menu, configure the HTTP and RTSP port forwarding rules.
 Assign external port 10080 to internal port 80 of the private IP address for your camera for remote HTTP web access to your camera and apply the settings.
 Next, assign external port 10554 to port 554 of the private IP address of your webcam and apply the settings.

-To verify that your settings were applied and working, try accessing your webcam from a computer outside of your network using the following URL format:
+To verify that your settings are applied and functioning, try accessing your webcam from a computer outside of your network using the following URL format:

-If port forwarding is set up properly, you should see the web interface to your webcam.
+If port forwarding is set up properly, you should see the web interface for your webcam.